Life After Bates

 First Generation Cat’ Chat

-First-gen Bates alumni shared their first-generation stories, Bates experiences, and offered advice for entering the workforce.
-This discussion was moderated by Charlene Holmes, Assistant Dean for First Generation Student Support and included the following guest alumni:
+In this program, first-gen Bates alumni shared their stories, Bates experiences, and offered advice on entering the workforce.
+This discussion included the following guest alumni:

 Afroz Baig ’11, Associate Attorney at McGillivary Steele Elkin LLP